Demographics vs. Psychographics and Why Culture Matters Most

 Motocross fan 6:

-Profession: Sales at Goodyear Commercial tire
+Profession: Sales at Goodyear Commercial Tire

 The demographic details above show that these motocross cluster members have little in common other than that they are males living in the USA.
 Their ages, locations, race/ethnicity, professions, and buying power all vary.
 To reach this audience in an authentic way, marketers must know what or who they value most, where they get their content, and what content appeals most to them – insights that are not extractable from demographic data alone.

 Their data-driven psychographic profile, however, paints a much more detailed picture of who these motocross fans really are and the things they care about most.
 After reviewing the +62,000 people in this cluster, we found that they all had high affinity to the same topics and accounts.
-(Details shown below.)
+(Details are shown below.)